astrotime/timenomad_app/collections/_posts/2019-07-05-gemstones-jewellery-sacred-geometry-circle.md

 ## Labradorite — originally spontaneous

-Rare stones fascinate and wow us as much as labradorite does with its infinitely fluorescent colours hidden in seemingly inanimate appearance.
+Rarely stones fascinate and wow us as much as labradorite does with its infinitely fluorescent colours hidden in seemingly inanimate appearance.
 Simply giving this stone a subtle turn reveals a rainbow of magical hues pouring towards the viewer.
 Labradorite combines playful powers of Mercury with those of the Moon, bringing forward the spirit of spontaneity and originality in its wearer.

 <div class="container post-pullout-box dark">
   <div class="row">